ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Discussion and Conclusions

-Our objective was to capture the underlying distribution of each physical variable at each timestep so that we can generate samples of the distribution of a given climate while still obeying dynamics that are resolved at shorter timescales.
-This task is difficult as the target distribution is hidden and the assessment of samples from the distribution requires expertise in climate science \citep{mignotDecadalPredictionSkill2016}.
-To aid the assessment of samples, we proposed a set of evaluations of both the statistics and the physical properties of the AI-generated ensembles that can be used in future evaluations of probabilistic climate model emulators.
-Further work can be done to find a base set of metrics and evaluations using already existing tools such as PCMDI, ESMValTool, climpred, and xMIP.
-With more thorough metrics, we can increase confidence in the ability of climate model emulators to augment climate models.
-Analyses can also be done to see if the climate model emulator adheres to conservation properties such as hydrostatic constraints and total water in atmospheric columns \citep{shaImprovingAIWeather2025,whiteProjectedNeuralDifferential2024,watt-meyerACE2AccuratelyLearning2024}.
+Our objective was to capture the distribution of each physical variable so that we can generate samples of a given climate resolved at shorter timescales.
+This task is difficult as it requires expertise in climate science.
+To aid the assessment of samples, we proposed a set of evaluations of the AI-generated ensembles that can be used in future evaluations of probabilistic climate model emulators.
+Further work can be done to apply already existing tools such as PCMDI, ESMValTool and climpred \citep{righiEarthSystemModel2020,leeSystematicObjectiveEvaluation2024,bradyClimpredVerificationWeather2021}.
+With more evaluations, we can increase confidence in the ability of climate model emulators to augment climate models.
+Analyses can also be done to see if the climate model emulator adheres to conservation properties such as hydrostatic equilibrium and a closed water cycle \citep{shaImprovingAIWeather2025,whiteProjectedNeuralDifferential2024,watt-meyerACE2AccuratelyLearning2025}.